-- Blue-and-Orange Morality: Given their job is to destroy people and things for the good of the universe, they have this to a degree.
+- Given their job is to destroy people and things for the good of the universe, they have this to a degree.
 For one, according to Whis, having a temper is inherent to them, and it's shown having too much concern about what they destroy can be negative to their job, as shown by the indecisive Sidra (though it can also be positive, as shown by Arak, who makes sure to thoroughly investigate what he has to destroy and has the third-highest mortal level).
 It's worth considering that, since by the time the Gods of Destruction were introduced, it was long-confirmed that there's an afterlife in Dragon Ball, Gods of Destruction of course view killing large numbers of people differently than a mortal (who might not be aware of the afterlife's existence) would.
 While they can destroy a person's soul and remove them from existence completely, so far we've seen them do so sparingly and usually to very evil people.

 - Can't Live Without You: Their lives are tied to the Supreme Kai of their universe.

 - Cessation of Existence: The Energy of Destruction they possess completely destroys whatever it hits, leaving no trace.
 For living things, this includes their souls.

 - Cosmic Entity: Each God of Destruction provides a necessary function of their universe, destroying worlds so new ones can be created in their place.